A Critical Look at "Dr." Robert Young's

 Young's books include: Back to the House of Health: Rejuvenating Recipes to Alkalize and Energize for Life (2000); Sick and Tired?: Reclaim Your Inner Terrain (2000); Back to the House of Health: Rejuvenating Recipes to Alkalize and Energize for Life!
 (2000); The pH Miracle for Diabetes: The Revolutionary Diet Plan for Type 1 and Type 2 Diabetics (2005); The pH Miracle for Weight Loss: Balance Your Body Chemistry, Achieve Your Ideal Weight (2006); and The pH Miracle: Balance Your Diet, Reclaim Your Health (2008).
 None of these books has any scientific standing.

 Claims that Robert Young is a distinguished researcher are preposterous.
 The National Library of Medicine's database contains no articles authored by "Young RO" that were published in a recognized scientific journal.
-His foundation's 2011 tax return contain an expense item of $3,915 for "food for research subjects," but the returns from 2003-2010 contain nothing that appear related to human clinical research activity and the 2012 has no financial data.
+His foundation's 2011 tax return contain an expense item of $3,915 for "food for research subjects," but the returns from 2003-2010 contain nothing that appear related to human clinical research activity and the 2012 return has no financial data.
 Now let's look at Young's credentials, activities, and ideas.

 One way to judge someone's credibility is to examine the nature of his education.
 Young's Web site includes the following information: